 NIU returns All-MAC middle blocker duo Angelos and Kurisch for 2012 season

-Former Lakeland College (Sheboygan, Wis.) standout Joe Julkowski enters his second season as an assistant coach with the Huskies in 2013.
+Former Lakeland College (Sheboygan, Wis.) standout Joe Julkowski enters his third season as an assistant coach with the Huskies in 2014.

 Julkowski joined NIU's staff in 2012, where he co-directed the team camps and assisted with scouting and recruiting.
 He also trains the team's defensive specialists and hitters, along with handling video and media coordinator duties.

 "Having the addition of Joe just compliments our group," said NIU Head Coach Ray Gooden at the time of his hiring.
 "We are excited to have him.
 He has a great presence about him, works really hard, and comes in with head coaching experience, which helps our group.
 He's going to be a great asset not only to the players but to the program and department as well.

 "We plan on having him be a big contributor in the gym, help run practices and do things on the tech side with scouting and other training tools.
 His main focus will be in the gym.
 He will also help out on the road recruiting and be our director of camps."

 For Julkowski, the job provides him with a chance to return to his home state and move from the NCAA Division III level to Division I at a place where he is familiar with.